theronic/modex/README.md

 Because it's native Clojure, you don't need to deal with Anthropic's [MCP Java SDK](https://github.com/modelcontextprotocol/java-sdk).

-Modex implements the `stdio` transport, so no need for a proxy like [mcp-proxy](https://github.com/sparfenyuk/mcp-proxy) to translate between SSE <=> stdio or vice versa.
+Modex implements the `stdio` transport in the 2024-11-05 MCP spec, so no need for a proxy like [mcp-proxy](https://github.com/sparfenyuk/mcp-proxy) to translate between SSE <=> stdio or vice versa.

 ## Table of Contents